Manager Evaluation & Due Diligence

 In a similar regard, one manager may have outperformed another, but factor and residual analysis of their returns shows inconsistency.
 Perhaps one manager has had strong exposure to a factor that has happened to be in favor, but your view is that such a factor may underperform going forward.

 These questions aim to look through surface-level analyses such as which manager had lower risk or higher return, and instead paint a fuller picture.
 Knowing more of the story behind manager performance can help create realistic expectations, which may lead to more informed decision making.
+It may also be important to communicate manager or portfolio findings in a report to an investment committee or end client, using tools such as Venn’s report lab.

 Part 9